Widen/tap-rest-api-msdk/README.md

     ```
   The next page token, which in this case is really the next starting record number, is calculated by the limit, current offset, or None is returned to indicate no more data.
 For this style, the response style _must_ include the limit in the response, even if none is specified in the request, as well as total and offset to calculate the next token value.

 - `hateoas_body` - This style requires a well crafted `next_page_token_path` configuration
-  parameter to retrieve the request parameters from the GET request response for any subsequent requests.
-In this example
+  parameter to retrieve the request parameters from the GET request response for a subsequent request.
+The following example extracts the URL for the next pagination page.
     ```json
+    "next_page_token_path": "$.link[?(@.relation=='next')].url."
+    ```
+  The following example demonstrates the power of JSONPath extensions by further splitting the URL and extracting just the parameters.
+Note: This is not required for FHIR API's but is provided for illustration of added functionality for complex use cases.
+    ```json
     "next_page_token_path": "$.link[?(@.relation=='next')].url.`split(?, 1, 1)`"
     ```
-  the json path extensions includes logic to find the `link` list and then filter to the
-  where the value of the key `relation` = `next` and finally extracts just the parameters from the `url` value by splitting the string on the ? character.
   The [JSONPath Evaluator](https://jsonpath.com/) website is useful to test the correct json path expression to use.

   Example json response from a FHIR API.